 As argued by Kongshøj (2015), the flexicurity model of Denmark has been under pressure in the later years.
 In this regard, the Danish tax reform from 2012, in which the regulations of unemployment benefits were suppressed for the period of 2016-2023, can be seen as an example of political decisions using reforms with the purpose of increasing economic growth, the level of employment and improving the public balance at the same time.
 According to this reform, the growth rate of the maximum level of income insurance should be reduced relative to the growth rate of labour income, which is clearly weakening the flexicurity system.
 Normally, the growth rate is determined by the growth rate in wages, but the government decided to suppress this growth rate of the maximum level of income insurance with 0.3 percent points in 2016, 0.4 percent points in 2017, and 0.75 percent points for the period of 2018-2023.

 This paper attempts to contribute to the literature by evaluating the macroeconomic effect of labour market reforms, using the suppression of the regulation of the unemployment benefits in Denmark as a case study.
-The paper therefore asks whether lower level of income insurance lead to higher employment, higher growth and improvement of public balances as suggested by the policians and economists in Denmark back in 2012?
+The paper therefore asks whether a lower level of income insurance lead to higher employment, higher growth and improvement of public balances as suggested by the policians and economists in Denmark back in 2012?
 We use a stock-flow consistent model as this allow us to isolate the effect of the decision to suppress the regulations in a counter factual analysis, thereby securing other factors not affecting the results.
 This approach also enables us to analyze feedback effects both between different sectors of the economy, but also between the real side and the financial side of the economy.
 Furthermore, it also allows us for investigate the effect of stock-variables, like the public debt, when analyzing the development over time.
 To the best of our knowledge, we are the first to use a SFC framework to obtain the elasticity of the macroeconomic effects of changes to the level of income insurance on unemployment.
 Former studies trying to analyze these macroeconomic effects, have used boarder-based approaches, this has led to mixed results possibly due to biased estimates based on violations of the assumptions required for these methods.
 A Stock-Flow consistent model will overcome these biases, which allows us to discuss the political initiative made in 2012.